 The degree of inflammatory response to live-nucleated cells can vary based on:

 Usually pain relief begins immediately after treatment.
 Regeneration time varies depending on the severity of your injury and your ability to follow post treatment care, along with your rehabilitation program to strengthen affected areas.

 As with any injection procedure, there is a small risk of bacterial infection (not associated with the product) and nerve damage.
 If you experience severe pain, bleeding, or swelling at your injection site, or experience symptoms like fever, nausea, dizziness, or vomiting, seek emergency medical care right away.

-A torn meniscus can cause intense pain, limping, and eventually, even osteoarthritis, which can dampen your enjoyment of life's pleasures and adventures.
+A torn meniscus can cause intense pain, limping, and eventually, even osteoarthritis, which can dampen your enjoyment of life’s pleasures and adventures.
 Stem cell injection therapy may be able to help repair your tear, and reduce or eliminate your pain.
-To speak with a compassionate, highly trained stem cell injection specialist in Hayward, CA, call (510) 340-9241 or contact us online.
+To speak with a compassionate, highly trained stem cell injection specialist in Hayward today, call (510) 340-9241 or contact us online.